 I am an Assistant Professor of Political Science at Macalester College.
 I received my Ph.D from UCLA, specializing in comparative politics, political economy, and social movements.
 During the 2018-2019 academic year, I will be a Residential Fellow of the Notre Dame Institute for Advanced Study.

 My book, Political Protest in Contemporary Africa, is now available from Cambridge University Press.
-It explores the drivers of African protests, with an emphasis on Niger and Senegal.
+It explores how class politics drive African protests, with an emphasis on Niger and Senegal.

 I am currently studying the relationship between activist cohesion and protest outcomes in Africa, Europe, and the Americas.

 I teach Comparative Politics, Political Economy of Development, African Politics, and Empirical Research Methods.

 You can reach me at email@example.com.